Board of Directors

 Julie Walters, President

-Julie Walters is an enthusiastic believer in the human-animal bond.
-“I am happiest with at least four rescued dogs sleeping on my couch.”
-In addition to work with the ASPCA, she is a supporter of the PAWS Sanctuary in California and the South Florida SPCA, which focuses on domestic horse rescue and rehabilitation.
-Julie has also been allied for many years with the Natural Resources Defense Council, the Everglades Foundation and 350.0rg to promote environmental protection and restoration of the natural world.
-She and her husband, Sam Rose, have established an annual prize for environmental activism at Dickinson College to expand public awareness of the pressing need to protect the world we inhabit and all of the creatures that share this world.
+Julie works with the ASPCA, supports the PAWS Sanctuary in California and the South Florida SPCA for domestic horse rescue and rehabilitation.
+Julie is also allied with the Natural Resources Defense Council to promote environmental protection and restoration of the natural world.
+She worked to establish an annual prize for environmental activism at Dickinson College to expand public awareness of the pressing need to protect the world we inhabit and all the creatures that share this world.

 Earl Strimple, DVM, Vice President